 On the 29th of October 2005 I retired from the chaplaincy role at Manawatu Prison.

-I am now a Marriage and Funeral Celebrant, and I facilitate "The Anger Cracker" Programme for groups.
+I am now a Marriage and Funeral Celebrant, and I facilitate this website.